Ariik20/Solar-System/README.md

 # Solar System

---Calculates the weight of an object on selected a planet
+Calculates the weight of an object on selected a planet